djlacavera21/Apophis/README.md

 ```

 Ruby code can be executed with :func:`run_ruby`, which invokes the system Ruby
-interpreter and returns its stdout:
+interpreter and returns its stdout.
+A mapping can be provided to share
+variables with Python code:

 ```python
 import apophis